adlrocha/adlrocha.github.io/src/content/til/2024-02-13-linux-hibernate.md

 + HibernateDelaySec=60min
 ```

 And with this (hopefully), you won't run out of battery when you close your lid and forget to shutdown your laptop for the day.
+If you try this, let me know if it works for you.
+I would love to keep this article as up-to-date as possible, and even add a _"workaround"_ section with all of the "gotchas" that other people may have found.
+Cheers!

 ## References